Congo (song): Chart performance

 The song did not chart on the US Billboard Hot 100 chart.
-In the US, it reached position #25 on 30 August 1997 in the Mainstream Rock charts.
-The single was the most added track to US Radio for the week 15 August 1997.
+In the US, it reached position number 25 on 30 August 1997 in the Mainstream Rock charts.
+The single was the most added track to US radio for the week 15 August 1997.

 Releases and performances

 "Congo" was the band's lead single from Calling All Stations and was played at all of the band's live shows on the Calling All Stations tour, generally in the middle of the set.
 The single version appeared on the band's greatest hits collection Turn It On Again: The Hits.
 Wilson has performed the song live for his solo Genesis Klassik tour.

 Music video

 The music video for "Congo", directed by Howard Greenhalgh, features industrialised imagery, with the band playing in a heavily guarded shipyard manned with slave labour.
 Massive water cannons are used to control uprisings, and the band is frequently doused with water throughout the video.
-The video was shot at the Mediterranean Film Studios in Malta.
+The video was filmed in early July 1997 at the Mediterranean Film Studios in Malta.